k8w/tsrpc/README.md

 ## Usage
 Docs and examples are coming...

-## Serialization
+## Serialization Algorithm
-The best TypeScript serialization algorithm ever, support advanced type in TypeScript, like union type, intersection type, mapped type, etc.
+The best TypeScript serialization algorithm ever.
+Without any 3rd-party IDL language (like protobuf), it is based on TypeScript source file.
+Define the protocols directly by your code.

-It is powered by [TSBuffer](https://github.com/tsbuffer), this library is going to be open-source.
+It is powered by [TSBuffer](https://github.com/tsbuffer), which is going to be open-source.

+TypeScript has the best type system, with some dynamic features like union type, intersection type, mapped type, etc.
+This may be the only serialization algorithm that support all of them.

 ## API Reference
 See [API Reference](./docs/api/tsrpc.md).